balena-io/debugging-masterclass/README.md

 There are many other health checks that can immediately expose a problem.
-For example, warnings on low free memory or disk space can expose problems which will exhibit themselves as application updates failing to download, or service containers restarting abnormally (especially if an application service runs unchecked and consumes memory until none is left).
+For example, warnings on low free memory or disk space can expose problems which will exhibit themselves as release updates failing to download, or service containers restarting abnormally (especially if a service runs unchecked and consumes memory until none is left).
 We'll also go through some of these scenarios later.